DOCTORcoringa/DOCTORcoringa/README.md

 Doctor coringa
 ----
-Mokuton is a tool used to extract information from mobile numbers
+Doctor coringa lunático is a tool used to extract information from mobile numbers

 Results
 ----